 Lake Chelan State Park is a incredibly popular, so make your reservations early.
 The town of Chelan has lots of hotels, condos, and timeshares as well.
 Boat and watersport rentals are in abundance, and there is a waterpark in town.

-If you need to feel like you’re the only person on earth, the Lady of the Lake Ferry can take you fifty miles upstream to the remote village of Stehekin.
+If you want to feel like you’re the only person on earth, the Lady of the Lake Ferry takes you 50 miles upstream to Stehekin village.
+Some say Stehekin is one of the best things to do in Washington State.

 Grand Coulee Dam is the largest electric power-producing facility in the USA.
 Construction started in 1933 as part of Pres.
 Franklin D. Roosevelt’s effort to stimulate the economy and increase employment.
 The dam cost $163M to build, todays equivalent of $2B.
 It contains 12M cubic yards of concrete, making it the 2nd largest concrete structure in the world.
 Seventy-eight men died while building the original dam, many of whom are buried deep in the structure.